GalKoaz/Final-assignment/README.md

 I chose to work on a dataset to predict the quality of the Wine (to make sure u always drinks the best)!

-The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
-For more details, consult: [Web Link] or the reference [Cortez et al., 2009].
+The winequality-red.csv dataset are related to red variants of the Portuguese "Vinho Verde" wine.
 Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

-These datasets can be viewed as classification or regression tasks.
+This dataset can be viewed as classification or regression tasks.
 The classes are ordered and not balanced (e.g. there are many more normal wines than excellent or poor ones).
 Outlier detection algorithms could be used to detect the few excellent or poor wines.
 Also, we are not sure if all input variables are relevant.
 So it could be interesting to test feature selection methods.

 ---------